 - Retirement & Compensation Fund for Private Schools

-According to the Ministry of Education (MOE), the Retirement & Compensation Fund for Private Schools has been engaging in autonomous investment for more than 4 years, beginning from March 1, 2013.
-The earning rates for its three different types of investment portfolios in 2017 were: 1.31% (conservative), 5.60% (steady) and 9.76 % (aggressive).
+According to the Ministry of Education (MOE), the Retirement & Compensation Fund for Private Schools has been engaging in autonomous investment for more than 4 years, starting March 1, 2013.
+The earning rates for its three different types of investment portfolios in 2017 were: 1.31% (conservative), 5.60% (steady), and 9.76 % (aggressive).
 If we include about 4% of the remittance loss, the performance for all types of investment portfolios will seem even more remarkable.

 Should you have further questions, please contact Chinatrust Commercial Bank (CTBC) customer service below.